-MJPEG Settings
+Figure 85: MJPEG Settings

 - a.
 From the Quality Level drop-down list, select High, Mid, or Low.
 The default is Mid.
-High produces the highest image quality, but increases the file size.
-Low produces the lowest image quality and decreases the file size. - c.
+Low produces the highest image quality, but increases the file size.
+High produces the lowest image quality, but decreases the file size. - c.
 In the DSCP text box, enter a value between 0-63.
 The default DSCP value is 0 (DSCP disabled).